 physicalBlockSizeBytes: 4096

 The image property references a public Debian image by name.
 The type property sets the disk to SSD (pd-ssd) rather than standard HDD.
-The physicalBlockSizeBytes property controls the block size; 4096 bytes is standard for most workloads.
-Labels provide metadata for organization and cost tracking.
+The zone property determines where the disk resides; disks can only attach to instances in the same zone.
+The physicalBlockSizeBytes property sets the block size to 4096 bytes, which affects performance characteristics for certain workloads.

 Set up asynchronous replication between zones

-Applications requiring disaster recovery can replicate disks across zones with some replication lag.
+Applications requiring disaster recovery can replicate disks across zones with eventual consistency.

 import * as pulumi from "@pulumi/pulumi";